JKindonNtx/solutions-euc/documentation/TN-2002-Citrix Profile Management on Nutanix/TN-2002/TN-2002-Citrix Profile Management on Nutanix.md

 ![VHD Compaction - Files Throughput](../images/TN-2002-Citrix%20User%20Profile%20Management%20on%20Nutanix_image19.png "VHD Compaction - Files Throughput")

 ![VHD Compaction - Files Latency](../images/TN-2002-Citrix%20User%20Profile%20Management%20on%20Nutanix_image20.png "VHD Compaction - Files Latency")

+#### Key Takeaways

+-  `Enable VHD Compaction` will impact the Nutanix Files cluster hosting the profile containers at the user logoff.
+-  `Enable VHD Compaction` combined with `local caching for profile containers` being **Enabled** will impact Nutanix Files latency more heavily than when **Disabled** at logoff.
+This makes sense given the data has to be written back to the user profile store prior to compaction.

 # Conclusion